sodabrew/sodabrew.github.com/_posts/2012-04-26-writing-c-unit-tests-in-ruby.md

 end
 {% endhighlight %}

-I'm excited about this approach because the tests run under 'rspec' along with the rest of your spec tests.
+I'm excited about this approach because the tests run under `rspec` along with the rest of your spec tests.